-30. Programming of Long-Lead and Contingency Projects
+28. Programming of Long-Lead and Contingency Projects

 Commission Resolution G-00-13, approved in June 2000, provides Caltrans with a means to commence project delivery efforts on SHOPP Long Lead projects that require periods longer than the four-year SHOPP time frame to develop.
-Subject to the approval of the Commission, Long Lead projects shall be programmed in the SHOPP and will be subject to the same delivery, management, and reporting requirements as all other SHOPP projects in the Commission-adopted program.
+Subject to the approval of the Commission, Long Lead projects shall be programmed in the SHOPP and will be subject to the same delivery, management, and reporting requirements as all other SHOPP projects in the Commission adopted program.

-The Commission further authorized Caltrans to program contingency projects for pre-construction development only, when appropriate, thus creating projects that address performance goals without committing SHOPP resources to construction capital and support prematurely, before the resources are actually needed.
+The Commission further authorized Caltrans to program Contingency projects for pre-construction development only, when appropriate, thus creating projects that address performance goals without committing SHOPP resources to construction capital and support prematurely, before the resources are actually needed.

-31. Multi-Modal Corridor Projects
+29. Multi-Modal Corridor Projects

-SHOPP eligible Multi-Modal Corridor projects may be programmed in the SHOPP when consistent with the Transportation Asset Management Plan and the State Highway System Management Plan.
+SHOPP eligible Multi-Modal Corridor projects may be programmed in the SHOPP when consistent with the TAMP and the SHSMP.
 A corridor is defined as a largely linear geographic band defined by existing and forecasted travel patterns involving both people and goods.
 The corridor serves a particular travel market or markets affected by similar transportation needs and mobility issues.
 It includes various modes that provide similar or complementary transportation functions, including cross-mode connections.

-32. Completion of Environmental Process
+30. Completion of Environmental Process

-The Commission may program funding for project right of way or construction only if it makes a determination that Caltrans will complete the environmental process and can proceed with right of way acquisition or construction within the four-year period of the SHOPP.
+The Commission may program funding for project right-of-way or construction only if it makes a determination that Caltrans will complete the environmental process and can proceed with right-of-way acquisition or construction within the four-year period of the SHOPP.

-Pursuant to Public Resources Code Section 21102, the Commission will not allocate funds to projects for design, right of way or construction until the final environmental document is complete and the Commission has approved the environmentally cleared project for consideration of future funding.
+The Commission will not allocate funds to projects for design, right of way or construction until the final environmental document is complete and the Commission has approved the environmentally cleared project for consideration of future funding.
 For projects that are categorically cleared, a Caltrans determination of categorical exemption is acceptable.

-33. Programming Combined SHOPP and Non-SHOPP Projects
+31. Programming Combined SHOPP and Non-SHOPP Projects

 Where a project or project component is to be programmed and funded from both SHOPP and non-SHOPP sources, the project description shall indicate whether the non-SHOPP programming commitment is for a particular dollar amount, a particular percentage of total project cost, or a particular element or item of work.
 All SHOPP projects must be expended proportionally, except as otherwise approved by the Commission.
 The Commission must approve non-proportional spending for the initial expenditure of SHOPP funds before other non-SHOPP resources.
-For projects funded from both SHOPP and non-SHOPP sources and where the Commission has approved nonproportional spending allowing for the expenditure of SHOPP funds before other funds (sometimes referred to as sequential spending), the project is not eligible for an increase (supplemental) allocation under the authority delegated to Caltrans by Commission Resolution G-19-12 until all other non-SHOPP funds committed to the project have been expended.
+For projects funded from both SHOPP and non-SHOPP sources and where the Commission has approved non-proportional spending allowing for the expenditure of SHOPP funds before other funds (sometimes referred to as sequential spending), the project is not eligible for an increase (supplemental) allocation under the authority delegated to Caltrans by Commission Resolution G-12-16 until all other non-SHOPP funds committed to the project have been expended.

-34. Programming Escalations
+32. Programming Escalations

-Caltrans is responsible for applying escalations when recommending projects to the Commission for programming.
+Caltrans is responsible to apply escalations when recommending projects to the Commission for programming.
 The amount programmed for each project phase shall be escalated to the mid-point of the duration of each phase.
 The standard escalation rate shall be the rate specified in the last Commission adopted Fund Estimate for the SHOPP.
 Caltrans may elect to use alternative escalation factors as it deems appropriate.